KazakhstanOfficial Name: Republic of Kazakhstan

 CRIME: Travelers in Kazakhstan should exercise the same precautions concerning personal safety and protection of valuables as they would in any major U.S. city.
 Using good judgment and avoiding high-risk areas can reduce the crime threat.
 The most common crimes foreign tourists encounter are purse snatching, pickpocketing, assaults, and robberies.
 Pickpocketing or robberies occur most frequently in the vicinity of Western hotels, transportation sites, and at open-air markets, including the central open-air market in Almaty (known locally as the "Green Market").
 U.S. citizens are advised to exercise particular caution in the vicinity of hotels, bus or train stations, and when shopping.
 U.S. Mission Kazakhstan strongly recommends that U.S. citizens do not carry large sums of money on the street.

-The police sometimes conduct identification checks on streets and in other public areas.
+The Kazakhstani police sometimes conduct identification checks on streets and in other public areas.
 U.S. visitors must produce either a passport or an Embassy-certified copy thereof upon request.
 Police are not required to demonstrate probable cause or reasonable suspicion to initiate ID checks.
 U.S. citizens may obtain a certified copy of their passport and visa from the U.S. Embassy in Astana or U.S. Consulate General in Almaty during American Citizens Services hours.
 Please check the U.S. Mission Kazakhstan website for the American Citizens Services hours in Almaty and Astana.

-Be wary of persons representing themselves as police or other local officials.
+Travelers should be wary of persons representing themselves as police or other local officials.
 It is not uncommon for U.S. citizens to become victims of harassment and extortion by imposters, genuine law enforcement, and other officials.
 A genuine police official should always present his own credentials when approaching someone on the street.
 If the officer cannot produce identification, he is most likely an imposter.
-Never voluntarily giveyour wallet to anybody.
+Never voluntarily give your wallet to anybody.
 If pressured by a police officer, tell the officer that you will report his behavior to the U.S. Embassy in Astana or Consulate General in Almaty and the officer’s supervisors.
 Authorities are concerned about these incidents and have cooperated in investigating such cases.
 Try to obtain the officer's name, badge number, and license plate number, and note where the incident happened.
 Report crimes committed against you by persons presenting themselves as police or other government authorities to a police station and the U.S. Embassy in Astana or Consulate General in Almaty.

 Crime seems more prevalent in the cities than in the countryside.
 Due to a sharp increase in street crime over the past several years, U.S. citizens are advised to travel in groups or pairs, as lone individuals often make easy targets for muggers.
 At night, try to remain in well-lit, populated areas.
 Visitors are encouraged to leave restaurants or bars if fights break out and be aware of their surroundings at all times.
 The U.S. Mission in Kazakhstan is aware of isolated incidents when foreigners, including U.S. citizens, have been drugged, robbed, and physically assaulted at popular bars and nightclubs in Almaty and Astana.